ifyoucanhear/eclipse/README.md

 - [ ] soundcloud support
 - [ ] add an option to save twitter gifs as `.gif` instead of `.mp4`
 - [ ] quality switching for bilibili
+- [ ] find a way to get tiktok videos without a watermark
+- [ ] add an option to keep watermark on TikTok videos

 ### other